ae2m/learn-remind-practice-vuejs/README.md

  ## Running Tests
  There are different ways in which these tests can be executed.
-  - From IDE - Intellij:
+  - From IDE - PyCharm:
     - Doing a Right-Click on the feature files gives you different options to run  the entire frature or a specific scenario.
-    -

-  - From IDE - Eclipse:

   - From Command Line:
     - Apache maven should be successfully installed to run this command